gavinlyonsrepo/cylon/Readme.md

 cylon files

 * /usr/bin/cylon (the shell script)
+* /usr/lib/cylon/modules/*_module (modular functions called by script)
 * /usr/share/doc/cylon/Readme.md
 * /usr/share/doc/cylon/changelog.md
 * /usr/share/licenses/cylon/License.md
 * $HOME/.config/cylon/cylonCfg.conf (optional, user made, not install)

-Readme.md is displayed to screen by a menu option on cylon info page
+Readme.md is displayed to screen by a menu option on cylon info page A manpage is also installed together with menu entry and Icon.
 You can create an optional config file for custom system backup called
 NAME: cylonCfg.conf, PATH: $HOME/.config/cylon/cylonCfg.conf
 "DestinationX" is the path for backups